 A special appointment may not serve as a supervisory committee chair, co-chair, or external member.
-A special appointment may not be counted toward minimum committee graduate faculty requirements; for instance, a master's thesis committee with a special appointment will faculty.
-The Dean of the Graduate School is an additional ex officio member of all Ph.D. committees.
-The supervisory committee is formally nominated by the department chair, approved by the Dean of the College of Liberal Arts and Sciences, and appointed by the Dean of the Graduate School.
-Membership on supervisory committees may be altered through the mutual agreement of a faculty member and the student.
-Changes can be made in the final term only by petition to the Graduate School.
+A special appointment may not be counted toward minimum committee graduate faculty requirements; for instance, a master's thesis committee with a special appointment will still require the inclusion of two full members of the graduate faculty.